It’s been a poor writing week – there’s probably no need to explain why.

 I had 56 pages remaining of my WIP to wade through.
 To get back on track after the last few weeks of disrupted routine, I decided to make my own little schedule, breaking the work down into an achievable 10 pages a day, meaning I would be finished by today.

 Day 1 was brilliant – I covered 19 pages so I was almost ready to cross through two boxes.
-On day 2, I was 9 pages further on when word came through that the schools in Ireland were closing.
-My daughter arrived home bemused about what was going on.
+On day 2, I was 9 pages further on when word came through that the schools in Ireland were closing effective immediately.
+My daughter arrived home, not sure what to think about what was going on.
 Since then, it’s been hard to concentrate on anything other than following the news as the COVID-19 crisis escalates, and wondering whether to brave the supermarket.

 So I don’t know if I’ll have the concentration to return to the manuscript anytime soon, though I’ll give it my best shot.
 Speaking to writer friends on social media over the weekend, I know everyone is in the same boat.
 We are living in strange times.
 Stay safe, friends.